tinqlik/saaspocguide/docs/configure_idp/okta.md

 **Note**: *This step requires Users and/or Groups to be available in Okta.
 If they have not been created, skip this step for now, and come back once the Users and/or Groups have been created*
 ![okta8](images/okta8.png)

 9. Select the **Assign** drop-down to assign users or groups to the Okta application.
-It is recommended to use Groups as it will be easier to maintain
+It is recommended to use Groups as it will be easier to maintain\s
 ![okta9](images/okta9.png)

 10. The minimum settings for Okta is now complete to integrate with your Qlik Sense SaaS tenant